Guinn v. United States: Fifteenth Amendment

-History of grandfather clauses

-Grandfather clauses were first instituted as a means of allowing whites to vote while simultaneously disenfranchising blacks.
-The grandfather clause in Guinn v.
-United States involved requirement that a citizen must pass a literacy test in order to register to vote.
-At the time, many poor whites in the South were illiterate and would lose their voting rights if contingent upon passing a literacy test.
-The grandfather clauses were introduced since very few poor whites did not have a grandfather who had been able to vote.
-These clauses typically allowed poor, illiterate whites to register to vote if they had been able to vote before 1867 or if their ancestors could have voted then, creating a loophole.
-The laws had time limits, which were used to try to get as many white voters registered as possible before the laws were challenged in court.
-The modern expression 'grandfathered in', despite its links with this racial history, is not generally associated with it.

 Case

 The case was argued before the Supreme Court on October 17, 1913.
 It represented the second appearance before the Court of John W. Davis as United States Solicitor General and the first case in which the National Association for the Advancement of Colored People (NAACP) filed a brief.
-After the case was argued, the Court ruled that the grandfather clause of the Constitution of Oklahoma was created and intended to exclude as many illiterate black people as possible and include as many illiterate whites as possible.
+After the case was argued, the Court ruled that the grandfather clause of the Constitution of Oklahoma was created and intended to exclude as many literate and illiterate black people as possible and include as many illiterate whites as possible.
 Therefore, the entire amendment regarding illiteracy in voters is wholly unconstitutional, violating the 15th Amendment.
 The clause was implemented as a way to try to avoid violating the 15th Amendment while still disenfranchising black voters.
-The convictions of Guinn and Beal were upheld.

 Decision

 The Supreme Court handed down its decision in Guinn v.
 United States together with Myers v.
 Anderson, which concerned a grandfather clause in the Maryland constitution.
 In its decision published on June 21, 1915, the Court found "the grandfather clauses in the Maryland and Oklahoma constitutions to be repugnant to the Fifteenth Amendment and therefore null and void".
 In his majority opinion, Chief Justice Edward Douglass White held that the grandfather clause was clearly designed to interfere with the voting rights protections of the Fifteenth Amendment even though it was racially neutral on its face.

-Opinions

-Chief Justice White wrote the majority opinion, writing that the Oklahoma law brings race-based discrimination "into existence since it is based purely on a period of time before the enactment of the Fifteenth Amendment and makes that period the controlling and dominant test of the right of suffrage."
+White wrote that the Oklahoma law brings race-based discrimination "into existence since it is based purely on a period of time before the enactment of the Fifteenth Amendment and makes that period the controlling and dominant test of the right of suffrage."
 The decision was joined by all eight justices who participated in the case; there was no dissenting opinion.
+The convictions of Guinn and Beal were upheld.